 Waukesha: In early January, the saints enjoyed a very profitable week of ministry by William Skates on the subject of “Challenges in Today’s World,” illustrated by various characters from the book of Judges.

 Ciudad Netzahualcoyotl: The annual Sunday school program was held on January 18, with the “I AM” statements of the Lord Jesus being the theme.
 The gospel was presented to the more than 120 people present.

 Hermosillo: The believers enjoyed a visit from Miguel Mosquera, of Portage la Prairie, MB in January, where he gave help in both ministry and gospel.
 God willing, gospel meetings commence on February 22 with John Dennison and Marcus Cain.

 Ciudad Obregón: The believers in the assembly are thankful for the help of several brethren from the USA and Canada who are helping with the wiring, plumbing, and drywall work in the new hall.

-Ciudad Delicias: Gilberto Torrens and Anderson Hernandez preached the gospel six nights a week for three weeks in this new work.
+Ciudad Delicias: Anderson Hernandez and another brother preached the gospel six nights a week for three weeks in this new work.
 It was encouraging to see several new people under the sound of the gospel, with some attending frequently, including a man in his 80’s.